 The Salisbury Poisonings is a fact-based television drama, starring Anne-Marie Duff, Rafe Spall and Annabel Scholey which portrays the 2018 Novichok poisonings and decontamination crisis in Salisbury, England, and the subsequent Amesbury poisonings.
-The series was broadcast in three parts on BBC One in June 2020, and has been shown in four parts elsewhere.
+The series was broadcast in three parts on BBC One in June 2020.
 It was created by Adam Patterson and Declan Lawn for Dancing Ledge Productions.

-It was the highest rating new drama on British TV for three years and has been sold to 100 territories, landing a win in the 2021 Broadcast Awards for the International Programme Sales category.
+It was the highest rating new drama on British TV for five years, consolidating to an audience of over 12 million viewers and has been sold to over 130 territories.
+It won the 2021 Broadcast Awards for the International Programme Sales category.

 The oppressive scale, unwieldiness and essential unknowability of the developing problem is – we can say now with unwanted certainty – perfectly evoked.